-2. Financial matters
+2. Financial matters:

-Patients who are employees, who are in receipt of government benefits or who are self-employed may have concerns about sick leave entitlements and/or benefit payments while they are unable to work.
-The social worker will be able to advise patients and/or their families about their entitlements and where necessary, will be able to liaise with employers, insurers or government departments.
+Patients who are employees, who are in receipt of Government benefits or are self-employed may have concerns about sick-leave entitlements and/or benefit payments while they are unable to work.
+The social worker will be able to advise patients and/or their families about their entitlements and where necessary will be able to liaise with employers, insurers or Government departments.

-3. Veterans Affairs Cardholders
+3. Veterans' Affairs Card Holders:

-Patients who are in receipt of a Veterans Affairs pension may be eligible for a range of benefits from the Department of Veterans Affairs - including a period of convalescence following your hospitalisation, physical rehabilitation treatment, transport to and from hospital and home help on your return home.
-The social worker will be able to advise on what services you may be eligible for and will be happy to contact the Department of Veterans Affairs on your behalf.
+Patients who are in receipt of a Veterans' Affairs pension may be eligible for a range of benefits from the Department of Veteran's Affairs - including a period of convalescence following your hospitalisation, physical rehabilitation treatment, transport to and from hospital and home help on your return home.
+The social worker will be able to advise on what services you may be eligible for and will be happy to contact the Department on your behalf.